Team Wharemauku Iti (Yrs 0-1)

 A drop of water (kopata wai) flows from the Maungakotukutuku Valley over the land through the township of Paraparaumu along the Wharemauku Stream.
 As it moves along the stream it gathers knowledge and grows on its journey to the sea (Te Moana).

-We are the Year 0-2 team.
-We have 7-9 classes in our team (it increases with new enrolments through the year).
+We are the Year 0-1 team.
+We currently have 4 classes in our team (it increases with new enrolments through the year).

 Tēnā koutou katoa